AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 Tutorials
 ===========

-This page gives you an overview of the general usage paradigms of our ManPy extension We have prepared additional (complete) examples that demonstrate various capabilities.
+This page gives you an overview of the general usage paradigms of our ManPy extension.
+We have prepared additional (complete) examples that demonstrate various capabilities.
 These examples can be found in manpy/Examples.
 We recommend the following order: